Lipids, together with carbohydrates, proteins and nucleic acids, are one of the four main classes of organic molecules found in living organisms.

 Digestion starts in the mouth, continues in the stomach and ends in the duodenum, which is the tract of the intestine where the products of digestion are absorbed.

 Once reached the stomach, nonpolar lipids aggregate into droplets whose formation is favored by the stirring and mixing actions within the organ and by amphipathic molecules released by the action of lingual and gastric lipases, namely, short-chain fatty acids, medium-chain fatty acids and diacylglycerols.
-These molecules, exposing their hydrophilic groups to the aqueous environment and their hydrophobic groups to the hydrophobic interior made up of nonpolar lipids, create a hydrophilic surface able to interact stably with the surrounding aqueous environment.
+These molecules, by exposing their hydrophilic groups to the aqueous environment and their hydrophobic groups to the hydrophobic interior, which is made up of nonpolar lipids, act as emulsifiers, creating a hydrophilic surface able to interact stably with the surrounding aqueous environment.

 In the duodenum, lipid droplets are further emulsified by bile salts and phospholipids present in the bile, which is secreted by the gallbladder.
 This allows the formation of smaller and smaller droplets, thus increasing the surface available for the action of pancreatic enzymes responsible for digestion of lipids.